Gerjan77/EvaCoin/doc/build-unix.md

 http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and turned off by default.
 Set USE_UPNP to a different value to control this:

-	USE_UPNP=-     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime
+	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime